Arranging a low-cost, direct cremation in Sacramento, CA

 You need to be aware of a few legal requirements if you are considering cremation.
 Firstly, the legal next-of-kin must all sign the ‘Cremation Authorization Form’ before a cremation can proceed.

-Some states have a mandatory wait period of 24-48 hours after death before the cremation can proceed.
-It can generally take this time anyway to get all the documentation in order and a cremation permit issued from the coroner.
-The deceased will be refrigerated during this period and longer if required.
+Some states have a mandatory wait period of 24-48 hours after death before cremation can proceed.
+It can generally take this amount of time to get all the documentation in order and obtain a cremation permit from the coroner.
+The deceased will be refrigerated during this period and for as long as required.

-However, you should be aware that many cremation packages will only include refrigeration for up to 5 days and will charge you a daily rate thereon.
+However, please note that many cremation packages only include refrigeration for up to 5 days and will charge a daily rate thereafter.

 Death certificates cost $21.00 each.
 This is often considered a ‘cash advance’ item and not included in a quoted cremation price.
 The funeral director will generally obtain the death certificates on your behalf.